Super Young Team: Well-Spoken Sonic Lightning Flash

 Well-Spoken Sonic Lightning Flash is a young speedster whose real name is Keigo, with a round helmet and giant athletic shoes.
 He is capable of running up to 500 mph.

 Sunny Sumo

 The group recruits Sunny Sumo, a powerful wrestler with self-healing abilities and the potential to resist mind control.
-The original Sumo had assisted the Forever People in their original series, but had been stranded in ancient Japan where he lived out a peaceful life; the Sunny Sumo who joined the Super Young Team was a refugee from Earth-51, escaping before it was destroyed.
+The original Sumo, Sonny Sumo, had assisted the Forever People in their original series, but had been stranded in ancient Japan where he lived out a peaceful life; the Sunny Sumo who joined the Super Young Team was a refugee from Earth-51, escaping before it was destroyed.

 Equipment

 The Super Young Team has a vehicle called the Wonder Wagon, which is a car capable of powered flight, similar to the Newsboy Legion's Whiz Wagon.